CGJennings/se3docs/docs/um-deck-commands.md

 <kbd>C</kbd> / <kbd>O</kbd>
-Lock / unlock the selected objects so they cannot be selected or moved by accidental left clicks
+Lock / unlock the selected objects so they cannot be selected or moved by accidental left clicks **Tip:** To select a locked object, click the paper to clear the selection, then right click the object

 <kbd>G</kbd>
 Combine the selected objects into a group